 Step 3: Optimize Your Profile to Boost Your Online Presence

 People are more likely to take your business seriously when they find it on Google Maps if it has complete information.
-Plus, when you optimize your Google My Business profile, it can help you show up on Google.
+Plus, when you optimize your Google Business Profile profile, it can help you show up on Google.
 You’ll appear in local search and generate leads.

 It’s a good idea to update your business logo and your cover photo.
 You can also add photos of your business to the photo display to give potential customers a complete impression of your store.